The Unchained Executive: Living and Leading with Purpose with Keri Durkin Caune

 Ready to live a more Life Intended?
 Get my Life Intended Journal to start your journey to a more purposeful and intentional life.
 And subscribe to my weekly newsletter to receive episode updates, inspiration and announcements.

-Episode Transcript for The Unchained Executive: Living and Leading with Purpose with Keri Durkin Caune
+Episode Transcript for The Unchained Executive: Living and Leading with Purpose with Keri Durkin Caune:

 Kelly Berry (00:02): Hello, everyone, and welcome to Life Intended.
 I'm your host, Kelly Berry.
 Life Intended is a podcast that explores what it means to be true to yourself and live an authentic life.
 Each episode explores our guest's version of personal growth, self-discovery, and the pursuit of becoming the best version of themselves.
 We talk a lot about how to find the joy in the journey of becoming who you want to be.
 And today's guest, I'm so excited, is Keri Durkin Caune.
 I'm really excited to have Keri here and talk with her today and for us to all learn more about and from Keri.
 She is an accomplished C-level leader and mentor with a broad range of experience and a proud career of successfully meeting complex challenges.
 She has consistently demonstrated her ability to drive growth and innovation while prioritizing the well-being and development of her teams.
 I love that.
 Keri has demonstrated the ability to drive multi-billion, yes, it's billion with a B, business structures and has a career marked by a ton of achievement and recognition.
 She is driven by a desire to live with greater intentionality.
 Keri is on a personal journey to become an "Unchained Executive," constantly seeking ways to align her decisions and actions with her values and purpose.
 She believes in the importance of mindfulness and reflection, both in the boardroom and in life, as essential tools for driving meaningful change and creating a more inclusive and sustainable future.
 In addition to her professional achievements, Keri is a devoted mother of three and a stepmother to two.
 She cherishes her new role as a grandmother, finding true richness in the love and bond shared with her family.
 For Keri, family has always been her why, driving her to succeed in both her personal and professional pursuits while remaining grounded in compassion and connection.
 So that's quite an introduction.
 Thank you for joining me, Keri.